WuerthPhoenix/tornado/executor/smart_monitoring_check_result/README.md

 # Smart Monitoring Check Result Executor

-The Smart Monitoring Check Result Executor is an executor that permits to perform an Icinga `process check results` also in the case that the Icinga object for which you want to perform the `process check result` does not yet exist.
+The Smart Monitoring Check Result Executor permits to perform an Icinga `process check results` also in the case that the Icinga object for which you want to perform the `process check result` does not yet exist.

-This is done by means of executing the action `process check result` with the Icinga Executor, and by executing the actions `create_host`/`create_service` with the Director Executor, in case the underlying Icinga objects do not yet exist in Icinga.
+This is done by first running the action `process check result` with the Icinga Executor, and then, in case the underlying Icinga objects do not exist in Icinga, the actions `create_host`/`create_service` with the Director Executor.

 > ### Important!
 >